study-ORCATech-cloud/docker-labs/Basics/LAB02-BuildingImages/README.md

 ### Task 4: Use .dockerignore

-Create and understand the purpose of a `.dockerignore` file to exclude unnecessary files from the build context:
+Create or update the `.dockerignore` file with appropriate rules to exclude unnecessary files from the build context:

 ```
 # Example .dockerignore file